quinn0823/quinn0823/README.md

 ## 🤣 Profile

-- 👨 16 (Calculated by JavaScript), Boy
+- 👨 17, Male
+- 🦄 Unicorn, B→G
 - 🏫 Student
+- 🚴‍♂️ Cycling Amateur
-- ⌨️ Coding Lover
+- 💻 Coding Enthusiast
+- 🌅 Photographer
 - 📱 Apple Fan
-- 🚴‍♂️ Cycling Enthusiast
-- 🌅 Photographer (Amateurish)
+- 🚙 Tesla Fan
-- 🎮 Minecraftor
+- 🎮 Minecraft Player (JE)

 ## 🕓 Time Line

 - Nov.
 2007 - Came To the World
     - Nothing to say.
 - 2014-2020 - YY Student
     - A student of Chongqing Yuying Primary School.
 - 2020-2023 - HF Student
     - A student of Hongfan School Attached to Chongqing No.8 Secondary School.
+- 2023-2024 - ???
+    - ???
+- 2024-2027 - BZ Student
+    - A student of Chongqing No.8 Secondary School.

 ## 🛠️ Projects